 Even if you don’t wanna go inside, the outside is already worth it.
 By the way, this is one of the most important opera in the world.
-You can find affordable tickets either to watch a performance or make a tour at the Opera.
+You can find affordable tickets either to watch a performance or take a tour at the Opera.

 Well, I said Austria was full of palaces, right?
 So, here I introduce another one, the Belvedere Palace!
-This is a baroque palace complex divided by a garden, not so big like the one in the Schönbrunn Palace, but still very very charming!
+This is a baroque palace complex divided by a garden, not so big as the one in the Schönbrunn Palace, but still very very charming!
 I’m totally crazy about gardens, nature, flowers… Here you can see the world’s largest collection of Gustav Klimt’s paintings in the Upper Belvedere, he was an outstanding Austrian painter.

 St. Charles’s church